Popeye the Sailor (film series): Theatrical Popeye cartoons on television

-After the Turner acquisition, the black-and-white Popeye shorts were shipped to South Korea, where artists retraced them into color.
+After Turner's acquisition, the black-and-white Popeye shorts were shipped to South Korea, where artists retraced them into color.
 The process was intended to make the shorts more marketable in the modern television era, but prevented the viewers from seeing the original Fleischer pen-and-ink work, as well as the three-dimensional backgrounds created by Fleischer's "Stereoptical" process.
 Every other frame was traced, changing the animation from being "on ones" (24 frame/s) to being "on twos" (12 frame/s), and softening the pace of the films.
 These colorized shorts began airing on Superstation WTBS in 1986 during their Tom & Jerry and Friends 90-minute weekday morning and hour-long weekday afternoon shows.
 The retraced shorts were syndicated in 1987 on a barter basis, and remained available until the early 1990s.
-When Cartoon Network began in 1992, they mostly ran cartoons from the MGM/UA library, which included Popeye.
+When Cartoon Network began in 1992, they mostly ran cartoons from the pre-May 1986 MGM library, which included the Popeye cartoons.

-For many decades, viewers could only see a majority of the classic Popeye cartoons with the a.a.p.-altered opening and closing credits.
+For many decades, viewers could only see a majority of the classic Popeye cartoons with the AAP-altered opening and closing credits.
 In 2001, Cartoon Network, under the supervision of animation historian Jerry Beck, launched The Popeye Show.
-The show aired the Fleischer and Famous Studios Popeye shorts in their complete, uncut original theatrical versions direct from prints that contained the original front-and-end Paramount credits, or, where those were unavailable, in versions approximating their original theatrical releases by replacing the a.a.p. opening and closing credits with ones that recreated the originals using various sources.
+The show aired the Fleischer and Famous Studios Popeye shorts in their complete, uncut original theatrical versions direct from prints that contained the original front-and-end Paramount credits, or, where those were unavailable, in versions approximating their original theatrical releases by replacing the AAP opening and closing credits with ones that recreated the originals using various sources.
 The series, which aired 135 Popeye shorts over 45 episodes, also featured segments offering trivia about the characters, voice actors, and animators.
 The program aired on Cartoon Network until March 2004.
-Cartoon Network's spin-off network Boomerang aired reruns of it after that, along with half-hour afternoon airings of Paramount Popeye cartoons that sometimes included the color-traced versions from the 1980s.
+Cartoon Network's spin-off network Boomerang aired reruns of it after that, along with half-hour afternoon airings of Popeye cartoons that sometimes included the color-traced versions from the 1980s.

-In 2012, Popeye reruns ceased until 2019, when Popeye cartoons returned to TV on Turner Classic Movies as single 7-minute shorts in March 2018, usually shown on Saturday mornings.
+In 2012, Popeye reruns ceased until 2018, when Popeye cartoons returned to TV on Turner Classic Movies as single 7-minute shorts in March 2018, usually shown on Saturday mornings.
 It is also periodically pre-empted by special month-long or seasonal scheduling themes, such as February's "31 Days of Oscar" film series and the month-long "Summer Under the Stars".
 In November 2020, Boomerang aired Popeye again as part of the Boomerang Thanksgiving Feast.
-MeTV announced that they will air a Saturday morning cartoon block which includes the Fleischer/Famous Popeye cartoons beginning in January 2021.
+MeTV announced that they would air a Saturday morning cartoon block which includes the Fleischer/Famous Popeye cartoons beginning in January 2021.
+In February 2023, Boomerang started to air Popeye again.

-In the UK, Popeye aired on Cartoon Network from 1993 to 2001 and on Boomerang from 2000 to 2005.
+In the UK, Popeye Cartoons aired on Cartoon Network from 1993 to 2001 and on Boomerang from 2000 to 2005.
 Since February 2021, Talking Pictures TV has aired the cartoons during their Saturday morning pictures block.